Coronavirus (COVID-19) Updates

 The City of Cocoa is dedicated to keeping our residents, business owners and customers safe by actively monitoring developments related to the Coronavirus (COVID-19) pandemic.
 The City’s main priority is communicating best health practices to minimize the spread of COVID-19 in our community and amongst employees to ensure the delivery of our core municipal services.

 We are working closely with partners at Brevard County Government and the Florida Department of Health to coordinate appropriate planning and response efforts and to share information with you regularly.
-We would like to thank you for your cooperation and strongly encourage you to continue following the Governor’s Executive Order and the Centers for Disease Control social distancing and prevention guidelines to limit the spread of COVID-19 in our community.
+We would like to thank you for your cooperation and strongly encourage you to continue following the Centers for Disease Control social distancing and prevention guidelines to limit the spread of COVID-19 in our community.
 As we face this unprecedented health crisis, the City of Cocoa would like you to know that we are here for you.
 Continue to check this website for the latest information.

 - Employment/ Financial Assistance